igorocampos/WPFCalc/README.md

 IOperation CurrentOperation;
 ```

-### `FirstValue`
+### First Value
-We will also need to save somewhere the first value typed right before the Operation Button was clicked.
+We will also need to save somewhere the first value typed right before the Operation Button Click.
 For this, let's create a property called `FirstValue`.
 ```cs
 decimal FirstValue { get; set; }